Complex number support

 _[1] + _[2] im

-Complex-valued variable bounds
+Complex-valued variable and start values bounds

 Because complex-valued variables lack a total ordering, the definition of a variable bound for a complex-valued variable is ambiguous.
 If you pass a real- or complex-valued argument to keywords such as lower_bound